Single Income Family Path to FI

 Embrace Frugality

-You will be rich in the privilege to stay at home with your children.
-That is what my wife and I felt when she decided to quit her job.
-And that mantra still provides much of the justification for our frugal choices in our day-to-day lives.
-One of my concerns, when we began embracing frugality, was that it would alienate us from our friends and family.
-Generally, our family respects the way we are raising our children and what a stay-at-home spouse provides, but there are times they think we are depriving our children when they know we can afford to buy them more.
-Some of our casual friends have dropped off but we were able to maintain much of our true friendships.
-And the new friendships we build became even stronger because they share much of our same values.
+You will be rich by the privilege of staying at home with your children.
+That is what my wife and I felt when she decided to quit her job, and that mantra still provides much of the justification for our frugal choices in our day-to-day lives.
+One of my concerns, when we began embracing frugality, was that it could alienate us from our friends and family.
+Generally, our family respects the way we are raising our children and what a stay-at-home spouse provides, but there are times they think we are depriving our children and they know we can afford to buy them more.
+We may have lost a couple of casual friends because we are now living a more frugal life, but for the most part, I think we have maintained our true friendships.
+Plus the new friendships we have gained in the Financial Independence space have become stronger because they share many of our same values.

 Having kids is the distinct end of one chapter of your life and the beginning of a new one.
-You can use this as an opportunity to be intentional about what activities you introduce back into your life and ensure that it aligns with your values and frugality.
-For example, we discovered our kids have just as much fun at free parks as admission charging play zones.
-Leaning into that activity which aligns with our values my wife and 4-year-old son made the goal of visiting 20 local parks in one summer.
+You can use this as an opportunity to be intentional about what activities you introduce back into your life and ensure that they align with your values.
+For example, we discovered our kids have just as much fun at a free park as an admission-charging play zone.
+My wife and 4-year-old son at the time leaned into this by making a goal to visit 20 different local parks in one summer.

 Find A Network

-Opportunities and resources may be available in your area for a new mother who is no longer working.
+Opportunities and resources may be available in your area for new mothers who are no longer working.
 My wife found networks of like-minded people in mothers’ groups sponsored by local churches that hosted weekly meetups.
 She was welcome even though we were not members of their church.
-At the meetups, child care was available to give the moms a break and it also provided social interaction for the children.
-We received the majority of our kid’s clothing during clothes swaps at the mothers’ group.
+At the meetups, childcare was available to give the moms a break and it also provided social interaction for the children.
+For the first five years, we received the majority of our kid’s clothing during clothes swaps at the mothers’ group.

 Libraries are a great resource for educational daytime activities.
-While the mothers’ groups is not an option if you are a stay-at-home dad, the library is very approachable if you are a dad.
+While the mothers’ group is not an option if you are a stay-at-home dad, the library is very approachable if you are a dad.
 Our local library sponsors games, crafts, and storytime for children during the week.
-I hesitate to say you will have more bandwidth in your life because your babies have gobbled up your free time, but a stay-at-home parent will provide new opportunities for your family to flourish.
+It would be a lie to say you will have more bandwidth in your life because your babies have gobbled up your free time, but a stay-at-home parent will provide new opportunities for your family to flourish.

 Keep Housing Expenses Low